nlauchande/shuri/capstore_proposal.md

 Santander Customer Transaction Prediction (Kaggle Competition)

 ### Domain Background
+Financial services are at the cornerstone of the modern society opportunity value chain for indivuals and business.
+Santander is a bank

 ### Problem Statement

-The goal of this project is to predict which type of transactions belongs each observation of the dataset.
+The goal of this project is to predict which type of transactions belongs each observation of the dataset and create a prototype of open source re-usable pipeline for the same type of problems.

 ### Datasets and Inputs